martinssipenko/bugsnag-api/activity-items.md

-`unignored`      | The *ignored* status was removed from this error, by a user action `first_seen`     | This error was seen for the first time `assigned`       | The error was assigned to a Bugsnag user `resassigned`    | The associated error was assigned to a different Bugsnag user `unassigned`     | The associated error was un-assigned `issue_created`  | An issue was created in your issue tracker for this error `issue_linked`   | An existing issue from your issues tracker was linked to this error
+`unignored`      | The *ignored* status was removed from this error, by a user action `first_seen`     | This error was seen for the first time `assigned`       | The error was assigned to a Bugsnag user `unassigned`     | The associated error was un-assigned `issue_created`  | An issue was created in your issue tracker for this error `issue_linked`   | An existing issue from your issues tracker was linked to this error